laingdk/Moon/_posts/2017-01-07-predictions-for-2017.md

 The war in Syria will not be over by the end of the year: 70%

-Donald Trump will meet with Vladimir Putin in the first 100 days of his presidency: 70%
+Donald Trump will meet with Vladimir Putin in the first 100 days of his presidency: 60%

+Global nuclear weapons stockpiles will be higher by the end of 2017 than they are currently (~10,000 stockpiled warheads): 60%

 Kevin O'Leary will be the next leader of the Conservative Party of Canada: 60%